Skip to main content

 Supporting your brand’s reason for being is a meaningful set of brand values.
 Can you imagine the vibrant suite of Atlassian products, without the company’s bold commitment to shaking up corporate tech?
 Or the cheery wink of MailChimp’s mascot, Freddie, if they weren’t first promising to be friendly and down-to-earth?

-Brand values help not just externally, to position yourself within the market, but internally to keep teams focused.
-For example, continuing our online grocer example, having a value such as ‘Be pure’ would prevent the team from adding cheap staples to your gourmet’s catalogue – diluting your authenticity in the process.
+For example, continuing our online grocer example, having a value such as ‘Be pure’ would prevent the team from adding ultra-processed foods to your catalogue.
+This would dilute your authenticity and impact on customer loyalty.

 1. Who your customers are